nameless-and-blameless/TAG/reports/TAGDEF.md

    - **Population**: 80,956 (2010 census)
    - **Demographics**: Primarily white, with African American, Hispanic, and other minority communities.

-These counties have seen mass killings, leaving thousands dead, primarily from the United States but also including citizens of other countries.
+These counties have seen numerous targeted killings, leaving thousands dead, primarily from the United States but also including citizens of other countries.

 #### Mass Killing